Privacy and Personal Data Protection

 Personal Data that You Voluntarily Provide

-We collect, use and share diligently and in strict compliance with the applicable laws the personal data that you freely choose to share with us when you decide to use our website (such as your name, email address, phone number, location, etc.).
+We collect, use and share diligently and in strict compliance with the applicable laws the personal data that you freely choose to share with us when you decide to use our website (such as your name, email address etc.).

 You are solely responsible for the accuracy of your personal data and shall inform us of any change thereto.
 We shall bear no liability for the consequences of inaccurate or untrue data.